 Emily Griffith Technical College reserves the right to deny readmission to any applicant who has an unacceptable academic or conduct record.
-Individuals with financial obligations to the College must resolve these obligations before they will be allowed to register for classes.
-Emily Griffith Technical College's tuition and fees are often more affordable than other instructional programs in the Denver metro area.
+Tuition and fees for instructional programs are subject to change without prior notification.
+Individuals with financial obligations to the College must resolve financial obligations before they will be allowed to register for classes.